ph7/system-timer/README.markdown

 == Usage

     require 'systemtimer'

     SystemTimer.timeout_after(5) do

       # Something that should be interrupted if it takes too much time...
       # ... even if blocked on a system call!

     end

+  You can also use a custom timeout exception to be raised on timeouts (to avoid interference with other libraries using `Timeout::Error` -- e.g. `Net::HTTP`)

+    require 'systemtimer'

+    begin

+      SystemTimer.timeout_after(5, MyCustomTimeoutException) do

+        # Something that should be interrupted if it takes too much time...
+        # ... even if blocked on a system call!

+      end

+    rescue MyCustomTimeoutException => e
+      # Recovering strategy
+    end

 == Requirements